 The contest was by presented in partnership with Hunt’s Photo & Video, the Merrimack Valley Planning Commission, and the National Park Service at Salem Maritime and Saugus Iron Works National Historic Sites.

-It sits here, daily, on my desk, and as my Facebook profile pic.
+It sits here, framed, on my desk.
 The photograph of you and me; the selfie we took after our walk one year ago today – January 28, 2018 – snapped at the morning hour I write this.

 Valentine’s Day 2018 (the day before you passed)